enviodev/docs/docs/HyperSync/hypersync-query.md

 #### Preliminary

-The data in hypersync server is split into groups by block number.
+The data in HyperSync server is split into groups by block number.
 Each groups consists of data for a contiguous block range.
 When the query runs, these groups are always queried atomically, meaning if a group is queried it is never queried in half.
 This is important when considering limit arguments like `max_num_logs` or when considering time/response_size limits.
 If server realzes it reached a limit then it will terminate the